dmlc/xgboost/doc/tutorials/external_memory.rst

 When external memory is used, the performance of CPU training is limited by disk IO (input/output) speed.
 This means that the disk IO speed primarily determines the training speed.
 Similarly, PCIe bandwidth limits the GPU performance, assuming the CPU memory is used as a cache and address translation services (ATS) is unavailable.
-We recommend using regular :py:class:`~xgboost.QuantileDMatrix` over :py:class:`~xgboost.ExtMemQuantileDMatrix` for constructing the validation dataset when feasible.
 Running inference is much less computation-intensive than training and, hence, much faster.
 For GPU, the time it takes to read the data from host to device completely determines the time it takes to run inference, even if a C2C link is available.

 .. code-block:: python

-    # Try to use `QuantileDMatrix` for the validation if it can be fit into the GPU memory.
     Xy_train = xgboost.ExtMemQuantileDMatrix(it_train, max_bin=n_bins)
-    Xy_valid = xgboost.QuantileDMatrix(it_valid, max_bin=n_bins, ref=Xy_train)
+    Xy_valid = xgboost.ExtMemQuantileDMatrix(it_valid, max_bin=n_bins, ref=Xy_train)

+In addition, since the GPU implementation relies on asynchronous memory pool, which is subject to memory fragmentation.
+You might want to start the training with a fresh pool instead of starting training right after the ETL process.

 During CPU benchmarking, we used an NVMe connected to a PCIe-4 slot.
 Other types of storage can be too slow for practical usage.
 However, your system will likely perform some